MATHEMA-GmbH/Owl-Racer-AI/README.md

 * Visual Studio 2019 or later
 * A [protobuf compiler](https://developers.google.com/protocol-buffers) (can be installed with Visual Studio)

 The main Visual Studio solution containing the project you need will be build with the setup.sh.
-This way your project only contains the repositories you need
+This way your project contains the repositories you need

 For Windows install with the PowerShell ``. .\setup.sh ``

-When all requirements above are met, the solution should build without any further setup or problems.
+If all requirements above are met, the solution should build without any further setup or problems.

 There are currently two standard configurations for the solution, **DEBUG** and **RELEASE**.
 Apart from some more verbose console output and the usual facts about **DEBUG** and **RELEASE** builds, the configuration you use will not matter that much at the moment.